 - 1. The City will retain records to demonstrate the rationale for choosing the method of procurement, contractor qualifications, contract specifications or scope of work, the basis for selection or rejection of the contractor and the basis for the contract price. - 2.
 Purchases other than small purchases must be approved by the governing body and such authorization must be reflected in the minutes. - (i) Affirmative Action.
-The City is committed to elimination discrimination based on race, color, religion, sex, national origin, age, or physical handicap. - (j) Travel Expenses.
-All travel payments shall conform to the allowances provided in Chapter 112.061, Florida Statutes, as amended.
+The City is committed to elimination of discrimination based on race, color, religion, sex, national origin, age, or physical handicap. - (j) Travel Expenses.
+All travel payments shall conform to the allowances provided in Chapter 112.061, F.S., as amended from time to time.
 Reimbursement for travel expenses will be paid to an employee only after the submission of an itemized statement of expenses.